unconst/bittensor-eos/README.md

 ## Overview

-This software is designed to run an intermodel machine intelligence benchmark which measures the performance of other learners via informational significance.

-The code, when run, generates an aynchronous, decentralized, mixture of experts model which trains across computers in a peer-to-peer fashion.

-In absence of centralized control, the network ranks using collaborative filtering where each participant is running a pruning method to measure the informational significance of their peers.
-To computers with large rank the network mints digital tokens which provide power over the network.
+BitTensor is a Machine Intelligence benchmark which rewards knowledge production from within a peer to peer network.
+In absence of centralized control, the network scores this knowledge collaboratively, having participants measure the informational significance of their peers.
+A digital ledger then mints tokens to those computer proportional these scores.

-This repo contains an implementation of a peer in this network.
-It trains a self-supervised language representation using a dumpy corpus of text by taking as input the output of its peers in the network.
-In doing so, it mines the network native digital token.

 ---
 ## Run Locally